Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/SSH.md

 ## Upload SSH keys

-OpenSSH specifies that the user public key is stored in `~/.ssh/authorized_keys` file on the server.
+OpenSSH specifies that user public key is stored in `~/.ssh/authorized_keys` file on the server.
 Each public key occupies a line.
 If the file does not exist, you can manually create it.
 The permission of the `authorized_keys` file must be set to `644`, that is, only the file owner can write.

 :::::{tab-set}